-Getting sales and marketing working together in perfect sync to move leads through the funnel can seem like an impossible dream sometimes.
-We’ve all seen the disconnects: sales isn’t happy with the marketing content it’s getting, marketing isn’t happy with sales going rogue to get content on its own, and meanwhile, leads that seemed promising at first are fizzling out.
+Getting sales and marketing working together in perfect sync can seem like an impossible dream sometimes.
+We’ve all seen the disconnect: sales isn’t happy with the marketing content it’s getting, marketing isn’t happy with sales going rogue to get content on its own, and meanwhile, leads that seemed promising at first are fizzling out.

 Fortunately, knowledge management has emerged to help rewrite that old scenario.
 By integrating a strong knowledge management solution with a CRM, organizations can count on marketing to supply effective content to support sales, and sales can count on being able to pull up content that leads find truly compelling.